 Ketchikan in Ketchikan Gateway Borough, Alaska — Northwest

 Other nearby markers.
 At least 4 other markers are within walking distance of this marker.
-Creek Street (a few steps from this marker); 20 Creek Street (within shouting distance of this marker); Chief Johnson Totem Pole (about 400 feet away, measured in a direct line); Chief Kyan Totem Pole (about 600 feet away).
+Dolly's House (a few steps from this marker); 20 Creek Street (within shouting distance of this Chief Johnson Totem Pole (about 400 feet away, measured in a direct line); Chief Kyan Totem Pole (about 600 feet away).

 Related markers.
 Click here for a list of markers that are related to this marker.